Scientific program

 • Adenomyosis: pitfalls in imaging interpretation – Tina Tellum (Norway)

-• Pelvic congestion: imaging and the role of embolization – Joel Naftalin (UK)
+• Pelvic venous and vasculature pathology in chronic pelvic pain: imaging and the role of embolization – Tejal Amin (UK)

 Level C2